 - Do you have a desire for even more adventure? – Take a portage lake fishing trip or book a Remote Wilderness Adventure!

 Walleye is the number one sought after fish on the river system.
 Anglers enjoy catching Walleye with many different fishing techniques.
 The size of the fish varies from fishing hole to fishing hole.
 The largest trophy caught measured a whopping 34” long and was released to fight another day.
 The Woman River chain is not just about the trophies, these waters produce some of the tastiest fillets in Ontario’s Sunset Country!
-The average size Walleye is between 16-18” depending on the fishing hole.
-Our guests are required to practice catch and release on all Walleye over 18” to keep the larger breeders in the water.
+The average size Walleye is between 16-18”.
+To keep these waters producing, we keep the large breeders in the lake.
+Our guests are required to practice catch on all Walleye over 18 inches.
 I don’t know if I feel bad or jealous when guests come back and tell me they couldn’t eat shorelunch because all the fish they were catching were too big for the dinner plate!
 Great Walleye fishing can be found in plenty of our portage lakes as well.
 Walleye facts…

 Northern Pike Fishing

 Anglers come back to camp and describe the Northern Pike fishing with words like “explosive, ferocious, monsters”!
 Northern Pike are a lot like Black Bear, they have an endless appetite and are the most opportunistic fish in the lake!
 If it perks an interest with their fishy senses, they will try and eat it.
 Trophy Northern Pike on The Woman River grow to monstrous sizes with the biggest I ever witnessed measuring 52”!
 One of our guests has had two unbelievable days on two separate fishing trips to the lake, landing 6 and 7 Northern Pike all over 40”!
 Our guests are required to release all Northern Pike over 27”.
 We have a no trophy take out policy leaving these amazing fish to fight another day!
-Most of our trophy Northern Pike are caught on the Woman River chain but monsters are also caught on most portage lakes.
+Most of our trophy Northern Pike are caught on the Woman River chain and from our South Bay Outposts on Confederaton Lake.
+Monsters are also caught on most portage lakes.
 Fishing tips and Facts…

 Lake Trout Fishing

 Lake Trout have a mystical quality that appeals to the most determined angler.
 Lake Trout are very strong swimmers.
 When they decide they want your lure, you can’t reel fast enough to keep it away.
 Lake Trout are considered one of the hardest battling freshwater fish.
 Cast or troll for Lake Trout in the spring as they enjoy roaming throughout the water column and again in the fall when the lake turns over.
 During the warm days of summer fish can be found 30ft and deeper.
 Try jigging, long lining or downrigging in the deep holes near Woman River Outpost or on Confederation Lake.
-The average length is right around our 25” catch and release size limit, with trophies measuring as long as 39”.
+The average length is right around our 25” catch and release size limit, with trophies measuring as long as 40”.
 These “tanks” will eat anything!
 Even other Lake Trout!
+For world class Lake Trout fishing, stay at our South Bay Outposts on Confederation Lake.
 Trout tips…

 Smallmouth Bass Fishing